 This medication effectively treated the short-term symptoms women were experiencing: physical things like hot flashes and night sweats, but also symptoms like trouble finding words, or so-called “brain fog,” and anxiety and depression symptoms.

 You replace those hormones that fall during menopause and that stops the symptoms.
 It was also thought that hormone replacement would help prevent some of the long-term issues that typically became part of women’s lives after menopause, including osteoporosis, stroke, and heart attacks.

 Getting women onto hormone replacement therapy became the standard of care.
 And the popular media was full of stories about how women felt better and stayed healthier on these medications.

-Learn more about hormone replacement therapy and its rise to fame
+Learn more about hormone replacement therapy

 The Abrupt End of HRT’s Reign